rlugojr/RepData_PeerAssessment1/PA1_template.md

-Now to plot the histogram of the **Total Steps per Day (totalSteps)** to visualize the distribution.
+Now we can plot the histogram of the **Total Steps per Day (totalSteps)** to visualize the distribution.
 To determine the number of bins which may be optimal for analysis, I've used the square root of the range of the variable, applying the ceiling method of rounding in order to get a whole number that is larger than the variable's max value.

-The bin-size may have required a custom function or locating an existing package, however since we only had one Histogram I chose to divide the max value by the number of bins previously calculated and the result was rounded up to the next hundred, resulting in a bin width = 3,100.
+The bin-size will require a custom function or an existing package, however, since we only had one Histogram, I chose to divide the max value by the number of bins previously calculated and the result was rounded up to the next hundred, resulting in a bin width = 3,100.

 ```r